alexander-kiselev-1972/django-tdd-docker-study/README.md

 # django-tdd-docker-study
-All rights to this course belong to Michael Herman
+All rights to this code belong to Michael Herman